 Purpose: To establish an appeals procedure for a student with a grievance concerning the rules of the University relating to academic policy including but not limited to leaves of absence and withdrawals after the deadline and academic forgiveness.
-To be considered, an appeal of academic policy must be initiated within two weeks of the date of the official notification of the decision.
+To be considered, an appeal of academic policy must be initiated within two weeks of the date of the official notification of the decision with the result, he or she may appeal to the Academic Appeals Board.